 Using the right story makes product and experience details memorable.
 People aren’t loyal to products.
 They’re loyal to people.

 And just to put a finer point on that, here is a brief story of mine...

 A few years ago, I was to deliver a keynote at noon in Edmonton, Alberta, Canada.
 My first flight was delayed, so I missed the connection in Chicago.

 A woman told me I wouldn't make it until after 3 pm the next day.

 I emailed the client and then called United's 1K desk.
 I told the guy I had a speech at noon Sunday that I had to be there for.

-He took several minutes before coming back on the line and apologized as he told me he could get me there on another carrier at 11:15am but I'd have to spend the night in Montreal to catch the connection, essentially restarting my trip from Albany.
+He took several minutes before returning to the line and apologized as he told me he could get me there on another carrier at 11:15 am.
+But, I'd have to spend the night in Montreal to catch the connection, restarting my trip from Albany.
 That was fine.